The Pennsylvania Cannabis Festival this past weekend was a great gathering of cannabis-related enthusiasts, advocates, patients, and business people.

 There was a range of brands including large company brands, including Multi-State Operators (MSOs) operating in Pennsylvania at the festival.
 Some vendors were trying to sign up people to become PA patients.

 Tinctures and hemp joints were the most popular items sold last year.
 This year there was more variation with a heavy emphasis on infused edibles according to Gonzo.

 Many variations of CBD tinctures, flowers, cartridges (or carts), and lotions or salves were sold.
 Carts also seemed much more popular.
 I got a deal on a pipe I had been planning to buy.
 There were a lot of great options of pipes and bongs.

 Delta-8 Gummies Bulk was the newer product I had not previously seen widely sold.
-It was becoming increasingly popular because it gets people high.
+It was becoming increasingly popular because it got people high.
 It’s derived from cannabis.
 Moreover, it is completely unregulated by the federal government.
-I heard how people who smoked regularly thought it strong and knocked out when tried it.
+I heard how people who smoked regularly thought it was strong and knocked out when tried it.

 Gonzo said he was annoyed by one vendor trying to sell him something but didn’t know what Rick Simpson Oil (RSO) was so he didn’t seem very knowledgeable.
 He wasn’t selling RSO though.